Wellington Point, Queensland: History

 The people of the Quandamooka lived in the Redlands long before white settlement.
 Food was plentiful and skillfully hunted, fished and collected.
 Tribes of the Yuggera language group inhabited the whole area, with the tribe inhabiting the mainland coastal strip stretching from Redland Bay to the mouth of the Brisbane River being called the Koobenpul.

 The headland Wellington Point was named by surveyors Robert Dixon and James Warner in 1842 after the Duke of Wellington who led the army of the United Kingdom in the Battle of Waterloo in 1815.
-The bay formed tp the west of Wellington Point was named Waterloo Bay.
+The bay formed to the west of Wellington Point was named Waterloo Bay.

 The first European settlers arrived in Wellington Point in the mid-1860s after the first land sales of 1864 at which one of the big purchasers was Thomas Lodge Murray-Prior.
 Another purchaser was Captain Louis Hope, who built Ormiston House and established a major sugar plantation and milling operation in Ormiston.

 Around 1869, Gilbert Burnett come to the district, taking over Captain Louis Hope's sugar mill before purchasing land at Wellington Point, where he grew sugarcane and erected a sugar mill.
 In 1889, he built the two-storey house Fernbourne in Fernbourne Road (the third house he built by this name in the district).

 Early industries included growing sugar cane, timber cutting, fruit and vegetable farming and fishing.
 (Of these the only surviving industry of any significance is fruit and vegetable farming though rapidly increasing urbanisation has reduced this industry to very low levels.)

 The first Wellington Point Hotel was built about 1882, but was demolished in 1972 to be rebuilt as a hotel-motel.

 In 1887, Gilbert Burnett subdivided more of his Wellington Point holdings, especially around the railway station.
 Edith, Alice and Matilda Streets were laid out and named after three of Burnett's daughters.

 Wellington Point State School opened on 9 May 1887.

 The Wellington Point Methodist Church was opened on Easter Sunday (1 April) in 1888.

 In April 1888, the headland area was established as recreational reserve known as the Wellington Point Reserve.

 Another house called Fernbourne was constructed in 1889, but was renamed Whepstead Manor in 1900.

 The Cleveland railway line was built from Brisbane, Queensland to Cleveland, Queensland passing through Wellington Point, which was served by: